Conehead Termites: Profile and Information

 Range/Habitat

-The potential economic and environmental consequences of this intrusive termite are tremendous as a result of its broad diet, which can include native and ornamental plants, natural landscapes and structures, crops and orchards.
+This intrusive termite’s potential economic and environmental consequences are tremendous due to its broad diet, including native and ornamental plants, natural landscapes and structures, crops, and orchards.

-The now demonstrated ability of the species to create breeding populations in the United States of America, consequently to cause substantial property and landscape destruction, and to dissipate by human transport intensifies the need for continued aggressive efforts toward eradication of known infestations.
+The now demonstrated ability of the species to create breeding populations in the United States of America, consequently causing substantial property and landscape destruction and dissipating by human transport, intensifies the need for continued aggressive efforts toward eradicating known infestations.

 Feeding Habits